Asset Location Methodology

 More Bonds, More Alpha

-The clearest pattern is that a higher allocation to bonds leads to a dramatically higher benefit across the board.
+A higher allocation to bonds leads to a dramatically higher benefit across the board.
 This makes sense—the heavier your allocation to tax-inefficient assets, the more asset location can do for you.
 To be extremely clear: this is not a reason to select a lower allocation to stocks!
 Over the long-term, we expect a higher stock allocation to return more (because it’s riskier), both before, and after tax.
 These are measurements of the additional return due to TCP, which say nothing about the absolute return of the asset allocation itself.

 Conversely, a very high allocation to stocks shows a smaller (though still real) benefit.
 However, younger customers invested this aggressively should gradually reduce risk as they get closer to retirement (to something more like 50% stocks).
-Looking to the 70% stock allocation is therefore an imperfect but reasonable way to generalize the value of the strategy over a 30-year period.
+Looking to a 70% stock allocation is therefore an imperfect but reasonable way to generalize the value of the strategy over a 30-year period.

 More Roth, More Alpha